redhat-ai-services/mlops-demo-getting-started/README.md

 This script will create several ArgoCD Application objects in the tenant ArgoCD instance and not the cluster openshift-gitops instance.
 Utilize the URL at the bottom of the script to follow the progress of the sync.

-Once the sync is complete the demo enivoronment is ready to go.
+Once the sync is complete the demo environment is ready to go.

 ## Running the Demo